 - Don’t punish your cat.
 Expect accidents to happen when litter training kittens and cats.
 If you are patient, it’ll soon happen.

-- Cleaning your cat’s litter box is necessary to eliminate bad odors from your home, and it provides a more enjoyable experience for your cat.
+- Cleaning your cat’s litter box is necessary to eliminate bad odors from your home, and provide a more enjoyable experience for your cat.

 - Clean the tray with soap and water, or water with white vinegar.